devgirl-esther/To-do-app-1/README.md

-You are to create a Todo application using HTML, CSS and Vanilla JavaScript.
+Create a Todo application using HTML, CSS and Vanilla JavaScript.

 ### Requirements